How to grow Courgettes

-Courgettes are now a common, summer staple in the vegetable garden.
-They are relatively easy to grow and they can be added to salads and eaten raw, or lightly steamed or roasted.
+Courgettes are a common summer staple in the vegetable garden.
+They are relatively easy to grow and can be added to salads and eaten raw, lightly steamed, stuffed or roasted.
 Courgettes and marrows are actually the same thing – leave a courgette to mature on the plant and it will become a marrow!
 However, many courgette varieties have been bred to produce a lot of small, tasty fruit.

 Courgette varieties